COST GUIDE

 Commercial Rewire Cost: UK Per m² Price Guide 2026

 What does a commercial rewire really cost?
-This guide covers per-square-metre pricing for 3-phase distribution, containment systems, data cabling, fire alarm, and emergency lighting — with realistic figures for electricians pricing commercial contracts.
+Per-square-metre pricing for 3-phase distribution, containment, data cabling, fire alarm and emergency lighting — with the BS 7671:2018+A4:2026 regulations that drive the price.

 Free for 7 days · No charge until day 8 · Cancel anytime · Used by 1,000+ UK electricians